MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 ## Supported JOSM Preset Elements and Attributes

 Note: this is loosely based on what [JOSM claims](https://josm.openstreetmap.de/wiki/TaggingPresets) that works, this may, and likely is, different from the actual implementation.
 Language specific attributes are ignored (see [Translation](#Translation)). "supported" doesn't necessarily imply the same behaviour as JOSM, simply that Vespucci will do something useful with the value.
-Icons currently must be in PNG format.
+Icons currently can be in PNG or SVG format.

 |Element            | Attributes                     | Support   | Notes